HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Abstract

 \section{Abstract}

-We present \OURS{}, a new approach to synthesizing 4D human-object interactions (HOIs) from text prompts in a zero-shot fashion, driven by part-level affordance reasoning.
-In contrast to prior works that focus on global, whole body-object motion for 4D HOI synthesis, we observe that generating realistic and diverse HOIs requires a finer-grained understanding -- at the level of how human body parts engage with object parts.
-We thus introduce Part Affordance Graphs (PAGs), a structured HOI representation distilled from large language models (LLMs) that encodes fine-grained part information along with contact relations.
-We then use these PAGs to guide a three-stage synthesis: first, decomposing input 3D objects into geometric parts; then, generating reference HOI videos from text prompts, from which we extract part-based motion constraints; finally, optimizing for 4D HOI motion sequences that not only mimic the reference dynamics but also satisfy part-level contact constraints.
+We present \OURS{}, a new approach that prioritizes part-level affordance reasoning to generate high-fidelity 4D human-object interactions (HOIs) from text prompts in a zero-shot fashion.
+In contrast to prior works that focus on global, whole body-object motion synthesis, our approach explicitly reasons about the underlying part-level mechanics of interactions using large language models (LLMs).
+We capture this reasoning in a structured part affordance graph (PAG) representation, serving as a high-level interaction scaffolding to guide a three-stage synthesis: first, decomposing input 3D objects into semantic parts; then, generating reference HOI videos from text prompts to extract part-based motion constraints; and finally, optimizing for 4D HOI motion sequences that mimic the reference dynamics while satisfying part-level contact constraints.
 Extensive experiments show that our approach is flexible and capable of generating complex multi-object or multi-person interaction sequences, with significantly improved realism and text alignment for zero-shot 4D HOI generation.